LIS

 3VAC5-10-440.
 Documentary evidence.

-Documentary evidence, which an interested party desires to be considered by the hearing officer, must be submitted to the hearing officer and other interested parties in advance of the hearing.
+Documentary evidence that an interested party desires to be considered by the administrative law judge must be submitted to the administrative law judge and other interested parties in advance of the hearing.

 Statutory Authority